Gen.G: Clash Royale

-On October 25, 2018, Gen.G entered Fortnite by signing an all-female Fortnite team, TINARAES, and maddiesuun.
-In August 2019, Gen.G partnered with dating app Bumble to create an all-female Fortnite team known as "Gen.G Team Bumble".

-TINARAES would become the first female Fortnite player to win a major competitive Fortnite even in 'Twitch Rivals: TwitchCon Fortnite Showdown' with Rhux and Pika.
-Gen.G would also sign 14 years old, Moqii, who would become the first female Fortnite pro to win a major Epic hosted solo Fortnite event 'European Fortnite Champion Series (FNCS) qualifier'.

 Call of Duty: Black Ops 4

 On January 31, 2019, Gen.G Esports enter Call of Duty with the signing of Team Space featuring Spacely, Maux, MajorManiak, Nagafen, Havok, and Nubzy as coach.
 Gen.G would also bring on Envoy before CWL Fort Worth 2019.
 Gen.G would finish CWL Anaheim 2019 in 2nd place and finish 2019 CWL Pro League in 2nd place.
 Gen.G would then be eliminated in last place in the Call of Duty Championship 2019.
 Shortly after the CWL Championship 2019 Gen.G released all of their players since Gen.G would not be participating in the new Call of Duty League.

 Apex Legends

 On March 1, 2019, Gen.G Esports entered the Competitive Apex Legends by signing GrimReality, dummy, and silkthread.
 On November 19, 2019, Gen.G released its Apex Legends roster due to poor performance.

 Counter-Strike: Global Offensive

 On December 6, 2019, Gen.G signed the former core of Cloud9 along with the team's assistant coach.
 Boston Major winner, Timothy "autimatic" Ta was signed, along with Kenneth "koosta" Suen, Damian "daps" Steele, and Chris "Elmapuddy" Tebbit as head coach.
 Three days later, Gen.G signed Sam "s0m" Oh after he was released from Team Envy.
 Hunter "SicK" Mims was also announced as a stand-in for the IEM Katowice 2020 qualifiers until the final slot was filled.
 On December 22, Gen.G announced the signing Hansel "BnTeT" Ferdinand from top Chinese team TyLoo to finalize the roster.
 Gen.G won the only in-person LAN in 2020 (due to COVID-19 pandemic), DreamHack Open Anaheim 2020, without dropping a map and currently remaining undefeated on LAN.
 Gen.G would also win 2020 ESL One: Road to Rio – North America.
 The roster was subsequently disbanded in February 2021, when its last member, Timothy "autimatic" Ta, was acquired by T1 in VALORANT.